 After completion of study treatment, patients are followed up every 6 months for 3 years for a minimum of 5 years from day 1 and then once every 12 months until the study is terminated by the sponsor.

-Stage III Merkel Cell Carcinoma AJCC v7 Stage IIIB Merkel Cell Carcinoma AJCC v8 Stage IIIA Merkel Cell Carcinoma AJCC v8 Carcinoma, Merkel Cell Carcinoma Antibodies, Monoclonal Avelumab Laboratory Biomarker Analysis
+Stage III Merkel Cell Carcinoma AJCC v8 Stage IIIB Merkel Cell Carcinoma AJCC v8 Stage IIIA Merkel Cell Carcinoma AJCC v8 Carcinoma, Merkel Cell Carcinoma Antibodies, Monoclonal Avelumab Peripheral Blood Collection

 You can join if…

 Open to people ages 18 years and up

 - Histologically confirmed MCC metastases in clinically detected lymph node(s)

 - Confirmation of the MCC diagnosis in the clinically suspicious lymph node(s) is mandatory for trial participation

 - (NOTE: In-transit metastases without regional nodal involvement could be allowed, but only after written approval of the medical monitor)

-- Must have completed definitive treatment for primary MCC and regional lymphatic metastases that included surgical removal of the clinically detected MCC metastases (with/without adjuvant radiation therapy as determined by the treating investigator)
+- Must have completed definitive treatment for primary MCC and regional lymphatic metastases that included surgical removal of the clinically detected MCC metastases (with/without adjuvant radiation therapy) or primary radiation therapy as determined by the treating investigator

 - Estimated life expectancy greater than 3 years

-- Must start the study treatment no more than 60 days from the last dose of RT (if administered) and no more than 120 days from the date of surgical removal of nodal metastases or the date of initiation of definitive radiation therapy, as applicable)
+- Must start the study treatment no more than 120 days from the start date of definitive therapy (the date of surgical removal of nodal metastases or the date of initiation of definitive radiation therapy, as applicable)